 This is where it gets complicated.
 What are qubits?

 Qubits use the properties of quantum physics, which must vaguely remind you of your high school classes.

 In quantum physics, the same quantum state can have several values for a certain observable quantity.
 This is difficult to understand, and for good reason, we are not used to it at all in everyday life, it happens in the quantum world, at the atomic and subatomic scale.

 Why is this about the secret?

-It’s all about being able to factor numbers with prime numbers, and similar mathematical tasks.
+It is all about being able to factor numbers with prime numbers and similar mathematical tasks.

 This is the basis of encryption nowadays, especially asymmetric encryption.

 But only quantum computers are fast and powerful enough to factor numbers and find prime numbers.

 Encryption has become extremely important in our societies since it protects confidential documents, state secrets, medical secrets, banking secrets, etc.

 A quantum computer can only execute one class of algorithm.
 It cannot do all the tasks.